 - Cut off greens from radish and peel outer layer off with a peeler.
 Use greens for another purpose.

-- Cut radish into 1 inch cubes, or slice into rings.
+- Cut radish into 1 inch cubes.

 - Add radish cubes to brine and soak for up to 6 hours.